Cutler’s Cinnamon Rolls are filled with cinnamon sugar and topped with a rich cream cheese frosting!

 - 1 cup brown sugar, or 1/2 cup brown, 1/2 cup white

-- 1 cup chopped pecans, this says optional, but I think it should say required
+- 1 cup pecans, chopped (the recipe says optional, but I think it should say required!)

 Frosting: